Vivek3072/Twitter-Clone/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.
+Don't forget to give it a star ⭐.

 ## Connect with Me